punchplatform/kooker/README.md

 ### Update default configuration

 Kooker comes with a default configuration.
-To override any of them, update the file `bin/profiles/profile-defaults.sh`, by setting your desired value or derivate this profile and specify it like this when running make:
+To override any of them, update the file `bin/profiles/profile-defaults.sh`, by setting your desired value or extends this profile and specify it like this when running make:

 ```sh
 make PROFILE=bin/profiles/profile-8.0-DEV.sh start